Usage

 details, all available information will be displayed, giving a

-den by the smart filter.
-When specifying one or several ports,
+hidden by the smart filter.
+When specifying one or several

-the information displayed is limited to the given list of
+ports, the information displayed is limited to the given list

 show interfaces [ports ethX [,…]] [details | summary] [hidden]